 As long as you meet the eligibility requirements and are using a resource within a region where Always Free usage amounts are available, Always Free will apply.

 Does unused usage roll over into subsequent months?

 Always Free's unused usage limits do not roll over to subsequent months.

 Am I eligible for Always Free during the free trial period?

 You are eligible for Always Free during the 12-month free trial period.
 Always Free usage does not count against your free trial credits.

 Always Free products are limited by quota.
 You can split your usage of free tier resources between any number of projects of your choosing.

-Does Always Free apply to Premium OS Licenses or Cloud Launcher products?
+Does Always Free apply to Premium OS Licenses or GCP Marketplace products?

-Always Free does not apply to any premium OS licenses or any Cloud Launcher products which have usage fees in addition to Compute Engine costs.
-You may use premium licenses and Cloud Launcher products in conjunction with your Always Free resource, but any Google Compute Engine usage beyond Always Free and any additional Cloud Launcher and premium OS licence fees are charged at the standard rate.
-This includes, but is not limited to, licenses and Cloud Launcher products as specified here and here.
+Always Free does not apply to any premium OS licenses or any GCP Marketplace products which have usage fees in addition to Compute Engine costs.
+You may use premium licenses and GCP Marketplace products in conjunction with your Always Free resource, but any Compute Engine usage beyond Always Free and any additional GCP Marketplace and premium OS licence fees are charged at the standard rate.
+This includes, but is not limited to, licenses and GCP Marketplace products as specified here and here.